kivy-garden/garden.notification/README.md

   (needed for hiding the window another python interpreter creates)
 - grab window focus back - each notification steals focus from the main window (linux & OSX)
-- position relatively to the taskbar (or at least not on top of it)
 - forbid notification to print Kivy initialisation logs to output unless asked for it
+- positioning and stacking relatively to the taskbar (linux & OSX)

 ## Example: